-in the Elk River adjacent to the leak location.
-While onsite, he was again informed that the tank material was a flocculant.
+material was a flocculant.
 The WVAW Supervisor was familiar with the term because WVAW uses flocculants on a routine basis.

 The WVAW Supervisor called WVAW treatment plant operators to update them about the leak and request that they turn on the powder activated carbon (PAC) and increase the potassium permanganate feed as a precaution.
-There were printer issues at Freedom, and the WVAW Supervisor did not view a hard copy of the Eastman Crude MCHM SDS until 1:00 PM that afternoon, about an hour after he arrived onsite.
-16 Freedom provided the WVAW Supervisor with an SDS for Crude MCHM, but at the time, did not disclose that fact that tank 396 contained a chemical mixture of Crude MCHM and PPH, stripped.
-Upon reviewing the SDS, the WVAW Supervisor concluded that the Crude MCHM characteristics were not consistent with what he would expect to see in a flocculant and informed the WVDEP of the presence of alcohols in the material.
-At some point later while at the Freedom site, someone working onsite, possibly a representative from Freedom or a trucking company, informed the WVAW Supervisor that tank 396 contained a frothing agent, not a flocculant.
-Frothing agents are used in the mining industry to separate coal from rock-they create foam or bubbles to which coal particulates attach and can be separated.
-17 Shortly after, WVDEP estimated that the quantity released was between 1,000 and 5,000 gallons.
+There were printer issues at Freedom, and the WVAW Supervisor did not view a hard copy of the Eastman Crude MCHM SDS until 1:00 PM that afternoon, about an hour after he arrived onsite.16 Freedom provided the WVAW Supervisor with an SDS for Crude MCHM, but at the time, did not disclose that fact that tank 396 contained both Crude MCHM and PPH, stripped.
+Upon reviewing the SDS, the WVAW Supervisor concluded that the MCHM constituents were not consistent with what he would expect to see in a flocculant and informed the WVDEP of the presence of alcohols in the material.
+At some point later while at the Freedom site, someone working onsite, possibly a representative from Freedom or a trucking company, informed the WVAW Supervisor that MCHM was a frothing agent, not a flocculant.
+Frothing agents are used in the mining industry to separate coal from rock-they create foam or bubbles to which coal particulates attach and can be separated.17 Shortly after, WVDEP estimated that the quantity released was between 1,000 and 5,000 gallons.

 Around 2:00 PM, WVAW operators reported a faint odor in the raw river water coming into the water treatment plant.
-Based on the estimated quantity spilled, available information about Crude MCHM and the status of water storage within the distribution system, WVAW decided to continue to monitor the water throughout the filtration process and relied on the PAC and water purification system to remove the odor and taste issues that may be associated with the chemical.
-Shortly after 4:00 PM, WVAW determined that the filters did not fully remove the chemicals.
-At around 5:00 PM, WVAW advised WVBPH and later the Governor's Office that WVAW detected chemical odors in the water beyond the filters, and that the water distribution system might be contaminated.
-According to WVAW, shutting down the Elk River intake was not a viable option because of the impact it would have on fire protection and sanitation; furthermore, this impact would have lasted longer had the system been depressurized due to closing the intake.
+Based on the estimated quantity spilled, available information about MCHM and the status of water storage within the distribution system, WVAW decided to continue to monitor the water throughout the filtration process and relied on the PAC and water purification system to remove the odor and taste issues that may be associated with the chemical.
+Shortly after 4:00 PM, WVAW determined that the filters did not fully remove the chemical.
+At around 4:15 PM, WVAW advised the WVBPH and later the Governor's Office that MCHM was detected in the water beyond the filters and that the water distribution system might be contaminated.18 According to WVAW, shutting down the Elk River intake was not a viable option because of the impact it would have on fire protection and sanitation; furthermore, this impact would have lasted longer had the system been depressurized due to closing the intake.19

-Shortly before 6:00 PM, WVAW, after consultation with the Governor's Office, WVDEP and WVBPH, issued the DNU order.
-The DNU order applied to customers in nine counties that receive water from WVAW's Kanawha Valley Treatment Plant (KVTP) and lasted up to nine days.
-On January 10, WVDEP issued violations to Freedom under the State of West Virginia Water Pollution Control Act, Groundwater
+Shortly after 6:00 PM, WVAW, after consultation with the Governor's Office, WVDEP and WVBPH, issued the DNU order.
+The DNU order applied to customers in nine counties that receive water from WVAW's Kanawha Valley Treatment Plant (KVTP) and lasted up to 9 days.
+On January 10, WVDEP issued violations to Freedom under the State of West Virginia Water Pollution Control Act, Groundwater Protection Act and Air Pollution Control Act.
+WVDEP found that the MCHM spill caused "conditions not allowable in the Elk River by creating odors in the vicinity of state waters, by requiring an